StefWed/investigate-public-opinion-on-retail/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
 The purpose of this project is to investigate public opinion about different retailers (Migros - largest food retail in Switzerland; IKEA) - what do people share, what topics are on their minds when posting about these companies.
-The platform used is Mastodon, the Mastodon Social instance.
-Why is it of interest - one can gain insights around various things, like the reception of certain products, what products might be wished for, or of course image-related insights including sustainability, fairness, etc, These insights can be used by marketing, management or PR.
+The platform used is Mastodon, more precisely the Mastodon Social instance.
+By using this source of information, one can gain insights around various things, like the reception of certain products, what products might be wished for, or of course image-related insights including sustainability, fairness, etc. These insights can be used by marketing, management or PR.

 ### Methods Used
 * Web Scraping